The Wakulla County Housing Services division provides citizen's housing repair and replacement assistance through the

-Wakulla County residents may also be able to receive assistance through the Low Income Home Energy Assistance Program (LIHEAP), Weatherization Assistance Program (WAP) and Weatherization Assistance Program – Low Income Home Energy Assistance Program (WAP-LIHEAP).
+Wakulla County residents may also be able to receive assistance through the Low Income Home Energy Assistance Program (LIHEAP) and Weatherization Assistance Program (WAP).
 Capital Area Community Action Agency (CACAA) administers the LIHEAP and WAP programs in Wakulla County.
-CACAA can be contacted at (850) 926-3122 or at (850) 745-6042.
-Their offices are located at The Wakulla One Stop Community Center, 318 Shadeville Road, Crawfordville, FL 32327.
+CACAA can be contacted at (850) 926-3122 or at (850) 653-8057 (Apalachicola Office number).
+Their offices are located at the Wakulla Career Center, 2932 Crawfordville Highway, Crawfordville, FL 32327.

 What is Fair Housing?
-Fair housing is your right under the law to compete equally for housing, without regard to race, color, national origin, religion, sex, disability or family status.
+Fair housing is your right under the law to compete equally for housing, without regard to race, color, national origin, religion, sex, disability, family status, genetic information or any other protected class.
 Fair housing is a right, not a privilege.
-Federal law prohibits housing discrimination based on your race, color, national origin, religion, sex, family status, or disability.
+Federal law prohibits housing discrimination based on protected classes such as your race, color, national origin, religion, sex, family status, or disability.

 If you have any questions relating to Fair Housing, please contact the Fair Housing Coordinator, Melissa Corbett at 850-926-3695 ext.
 742.